Mookie Betts Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective nine K/9, which ranks 11th in the league.

-- The Diamondbacks have the 21st-ranked team ERA among all league pitching staffs (5.29).
+- The Diamondbacks have the 23rd-ranked team ERA among all MLB pitching staffs (5.29).

-- Diamondbacks pitchers combine to surrender the fourth-most home runs in baseball (13 total, 2.2 per game).
+- The Diamondbacks surrender the fifth-most home runs in baseball (13 total, 2.2 per game).

+- The Diamondbacks will send Bumgarner (0-1) to the mound for his second start of the season.

+- In his last appearance on Sunday, the lefty threw four innings against the Los Angeles Dodgers, allowing five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.